spamegg1/Math-for-CS-solutions/README.md

+> ***It soon became clear that the unconscious instincts for logic and language which had enabled me to succeed were not shared by the large majority of my students.*** - Susanna Epp (author of [Discrete Mathematics with Applications, 5th edition](https://www.amazon.com/Discrete-Mathematics-Applications-Susanna-Epp-ebook/dp/B07M87BWRC))

 Solutions to Problem Sets and Exams of MIT Mathematics for Computer Science 2015 (same as [2019 Open Learning Library](https://openlearninglibrary.mit.edu/courses/course-v1:OCW+6.042J+2T2019/))

 Shield: [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]